How Do You Compensate A Part Time Co-Founder?

 Businessman winner standing in first place on a podium holding up an award certificate and trophy as he celebrates his victory vector illustration

 “You should stay at your job until we get funded,” I said to Jeroen.
-It was September 2008 and Jeroen had just agreed to be our VP Engineering.
+It was September 2008 and Jeroen had just agreed to be our co-founder and VP Engineering.

 [Do you want to grow your business?
 Maybe I can help.
 Click here.]

-The economy was sinking like a stone and VC funding appeared to be drying up.
+The economy was sinking like a stone and venture capital funding appeared to be drying up.
 The last thing in the world I wanted was blood on my hands if we failed to get funded.

 The only asks I had of Jeroen were to help out as much as he could and come to every investment meeting that he could.
 Jeroen agreed.

 In the case of Jeroen, I knew that asking him to quit his job in the face of a very uncertain future would not only have prevented him from joining us, but it was wrong.
-I knew that it might take more than a few months for us to get funded (it ended up taking fifteen more months for funding to close) if we got funded at all.
+I knew that it might take a lot longer than a few months for us to get funded (it ended up taking fifteen more months for funding to close our funding) if we got funded at all.

 I also knew that I was literally putting my life in Jeroen’s hands.
 If Jeroen backed out of joining the company before funding closed, we’d be done for.